zat-dev/VarTrace/README.md

 ![jump](./resources/step_back_demo.gif)

 ## quick start
 0. install this vscode extension.
-VT icon will appear the left of vscode
+VT icon will appear the left of vscode(comming soon!)
 1. fill your execution command of sidebar
     * VarTrace generates configuration from your command
 2. push analyze button
 3. do the above Features section